-Scott White, '98, promoted to Director of Public Information and Education Division for the Missouri Highway Patrol.
-2000s Alissa Owsley, '00, became the Founding Partner of LifeWork Talent Consulting in Joplin, MO.
-Schuyler Adkins, '03, is the new Executive Director of CPS Fine Arts of the Robson Performing Arts Center in Claremore, OK.
-Brandon Weaver, '12, is a keynote speaker at the Ruby Conference Chicago, International Conference.
-Matt Liberty, '13, is the Assistant Vice President, Lender, at Southwest Missouri bank in Carthage, MO.
-Lindsay Aycock, '17, now works at Benchmark Group, Inc. as a Marketing Specialist II in Rogers, AR.
-Amanda Hosp, '19, '21, now works for the Webb City Police Department in Webb City, MO.
+LET US KNOW WHAT'S GOING ON IN YOUR LIFE!
+EMAIL US AT ALUMNIASSOC@MSSU.EDU 1990s - Mark McCall, '91, is the Chief of Police for the City of - Allen Moss, '93, is now the President of The Mesalands - Scott White, '98, promoted to Director of Public Information and Education Division for the Missouri 2000s - Alissa Owsley, '00, became the Founding Partner of - Schuyler Adkins, '03, is the new Executive Director of CPS Fine Arts of the Robson Performing Arts Center in - Brandon Weaver, '12, is a keynote speaker at the Ruby Conference Chicago, International Conference. - Matt Liberty, '13, is the Assistant Vice President, Lender, - Lindsay Aycock, '17, now works at Benchmark Group, - Amanda Hosp, '19, '21, now works for the Webb City 2020s Rajindra Cambell, '23, makes Jamaican Olympic Team.
+1st place in the men's shot put final at the Jamaican LION CUBS

-2020s

-Rajindra Cambell, '23, makes Jamaican Olympic Team.
-1st place in the men's shot put final at the Jamaican Olympic Trials.

-LION CUBS